goshiphq/goship-cms/content/blog/how-does-port-congestion-impact-your-business.md

 ---
-title: How Does Port Congestion Impact Your Business?
+title: Negative Effects of Port Congestion on Your Business
 intro: Port congestion has negative effects on businesses.
 Aside from delays in shipments, there can even be spoilage of perishable goods and hiking up inventory costs.
 postedAt: "1634792400000"
-news: true
+news: false
-description: Port congestion has compounded negative effects on businesses.
+description: Port congestion brings serious damage to your shipment operations.
-  Aside from delays in shipments, there can even be spoilage of perishable goods and hiking up inventory costs.
+  Learn how to avoid the negative effects of port congestion to keep your business safe.
-keywords: port congestion, supply chain delays, congested ports
+keywords: port congestion, negative effects of port congestion, how to avoid port congestion
 altText: port congestion
-image: images/adobestock_183054997.jpeg
+image: images/goship-blog-99-.png
 ---
 Dealing with delayed shipments and angry customers is any business ownerâ€™s nightmare.

 You may never have thought too hard about shipping ports, but the fate of your deliveries is in their hands.
 Any form of delays or congestion in ports will have a domino effect on shipping lines, cargo handlers, your business, and sales.